openaustralia/theyvoteforyou/README.md

 Daily updates are carried out by the `application:load:daily` Rake task, which is run daily at 09:15 by cron.

+### Popolo

+Countries that use [Popolo](http://www.popoloproject.com/), e.g. Ukraine, only need to know about the `application:load:popolo` Rake task.
+It will load people or country data, depending on what it finds in the file.

 ## Better Search